-- CO 1: Differentiate between sequence and series of functions and able to solve problems related to uniform convergence and differentiation and use the polynomials to approximate a function. - CO 2: Understand the fundamentals of measure theory which include the topics of outer measure, measurable sets, non-measurable sets, measurable functions. - CO 3: Manage to understand Little wood's three principles and apply Lebesgue Integral on different kind of function and also to make comparison between Riemann Integral and Lebesgue Integral. - CO 4: Demonstrate Differentiation and Integration and Solve Problems related to Absolute Continuity.
+- CO 1: Understand the fundamentals concepts of measure theory which include the topics of outer measure, σ -algebra of Lebesgue measurable sets, Borel σ -algebra of subsets of real line, measurable sets, non-measurable sets, - CO 2: Manage to understand Measurable function, characteristic function and Little wood's three principles. - CO 3: apply Lebesgue Integral on different kind of function and solve problems related to Fatou's Lemma and monotone convergence theorem. - CO 4: To understand general Lebesgue integral with Lebesgue dominated convergence theorem and to define The Vitali convergence Theorem and to apply Characterizations of Riemann and Lebesgue integrability.